dmsherazi/Battery-Management-System/Kicad-Switch/README.md

 Battery Management System Switch
 --------------------------------

 PCB for the MOSFET switch matrix.
-This replaces the Kicad version.

 Digital circuitry ensures that no two batteries are connected together, which could cause damage if the state of charge differs significantly.